Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 Kelly retired Eric Hosmer on a routine grounder to earn the save after Dodgers All-Star closer Kenley Jansen wobbled in the ninth.
 Los Angeles can sweep the best-of-five set from its NL West rival Thursday night.

-“I was trying to time the jump,” Bellinger said.
-“I think I’ve only robbed one homer in my career and this was the first one in the postseason, so that’s got to be No. 1.”
+“I just kind of turned around as fast as I could, got to the fence and saw that it was probable, so I decided to try to time up the jump, and it’s how it worked out,” Bellinger said.
+“I didn't know if it was a homer or not, but I knew I caught it.”

-Brusdar Graterol, the second Dodgers reliever after starter Clayton Kershaw, slung his glove and cap away and thrust both arms into the air to celebrate.
+Brusdar Graterol, the second Dodgers reliever after starter Clayton Kershaw, slung his glove and cap away and thrust both arms into the air to celebrate what Bellinger said was only the second homer he has robbed in his career — the first in the playoffs.

+“Certainly turned out being the difference in the game,” Padres rookie manager Jayce Tingler said.
+“Tatis squared it up pretty good.
+For him to go up and rob one there, there’s not much to say.”

-Game 3 is Thursday night, when with a win the Dodgers would advance to the NL Championship Series for the fourth time in five seasons.
+Game 3 is Thursday night, and the Dodgers can advance to the NL Championship Series for the fourth time in five seasons.
 They went to the World Series in 2017 and 2018 before losing in a five-game Division Series to the Washington Nationals last October.

-Following walks to Tatis and Machado that loaded the bases, Kelly retired Hosmer for his first save this postseason after Jansen allowed two runs in the ninth, on a pinch-hit RBI double by Mitch Moreland before he scored on Trent Grisham’s single.
-Kelly came on with two outs and walked Tatis, the 21-year-old budding superstar, and Machado before Hosmer's groundout.
+After issuing full-count walks with two outs to Tatis and Machado that loaded the bases, Kelly retired Hosmer on a groundout for his first save this postseason.
+Jansen had allowed two runs in the ninth, on a pinch-hit RBI double by Mitch Moreland before he scored on Trent Grisham’s single.

+“Never a doubt — we had it in our hands.
+That’s how Joe Kelly rolls.
+Joe likes to make it interesting for us,” Kershaw said.

 Zach Davies allowed four runs over five innings, the longest outing by a Padres pitcher in their five games this postseason.
 The right-hander struck out three without a walk but took the loss.